Learn How to Read German: 8 Fundamental Strategies for Newbies

 Now that you have both a foundation of German words you can understand and identify as well as a rough idea about how they belong together in a sentence, it’s time to put your knowledge into practice with some easy reading material!

 It doesn’t have to be sophisticated (honestly, stay away from reading the newspaper for now), but it should just be something filled with easily-understandable content, preferably on a topic that actually interests you.

 - Tabloid papers

-- Young fiction novels (I recommend the series “Die drei ???”)
+- Young adult fiction novels

 - Fairy tales

-My personal preference is to get manga books (Japanese comics) in two languages and read them parallel.
+My personal preference is to get manga books (Japanese comics) in two languages and read them in parallel.
 The translation is usually pretty faithful, it’s not too much text in the beginning and it’s very entertaining.

 Read a little bit every day.
 One paragraph can be enough in the beginning.
 It’s always better to start with a low goal and surpass it than to start with high aspirations and let yourself down.

-Again, it’s important to pace yourself.
-If you feel yourself becoming increasingly frustrated, it might be time to take it down a notch and choose something easier.
-Learning to read should be exciting and come with a lot of little breakthroughs, not be frustrating or completely boring!
+Again, it’s important to pace yourself and find material at your level.
+If you feel yourself becoming increasingly frustrated, it’s okay to take it down a notch and choose something easier.
+Learning to read in German should be exciting, not a chore!

 Ideas for next-level material include: